AaronNBrock/update-s3/README.md

 Update s3
 ---
-This playbook `encryption.yml` will enable encyrption
+The playbook `encryption.yml` will enable encryption for all buckets on the logged in amazon account.